Using Experiments to Correct for Selection in Observational Studies: The General Case

 \subsection{Three Maintained Assumptions}

-There are two key features of our set up.
+There are three key features of our set up.
 First, we are interested in the population that the units in the observational study were drawn from.
-That is, the observational study has external validity. \begin{assumption}{\sc (External Validity of the Observational Study)} The observational sample is a random sample of the population of interest. \end{assumption} At some level this can be thought of as simply defining the estimand in terms of the population distribution underlying the observational sample.
+That is, the observational study has external validity. \begin{assumption}{\sc (External Validity of the Observational Study)} The observational sample is a random sample of the population of interest. \end{assumption} This can be thought of as simply defining the estimand in terms of the population distribution underlying the observational sample.

 Second, we maintain throughout the paper the assumption that the treatment in the experimental sample is unconfounded. \begin{assumption} For $w=0,1$,